Handicap Parking Space Painting Requirements: Your Questions Answered

 The answer depends on the number of parking spaces the facility has.
 Check out the Asphalt Kingdom ADA cheat sheet for more information.

-asphalt kingdom international symbol of access-1Image by Clker-Free-Vector-Images from Pixabay
+Image by Clker-Free-Vector-Images from Pixabay

 This blue and white pavement marking is called the International Symbol of Accessibility.

-The International Symbol of Access usually consists of a white outline of a person sitting on a wheelchair on a blue background.
-California, New Mexico, Tennessee, and Washington are the only states that explicitly state that the blue background is required when painting the pavement marking.
+The International Symbol of Access usually consists of a white outline of a person sitting in a wheelchair on a blue background.
+California, New Mexico, and Washington are the only states that explicitly state that the blue background is required when painting the pavement marking.
 The blue background is optional for pavement markings in handicapped parking spaces in Oregon.

 Other states and territories are using or have adopted different editions of the International Building Code and use its accessibility guidelines to ensure buildings are up to code.